01 Apr Our pearls of wisdom.

 - The upside down smiley 🙃 is usually used to indicate sarcasm, but it can also mean so much more

 You may have seen that recently Twitter has been updated, and one of the changes is that profile pictures have changed from a square to a circle (it’s part of a generally more rounded look, e.g. buttons and boxes have round edges now too).
-The ideal image size for a Twitter profile picture hasn’t changed, but a lot of people have found that they’re pictures aren’t displaying properly now because the edges are cutting off.
+The ideal image size for a Twitter profile picture hasn’t changed, but a lot of people have found that their pictures aren’t displaying properly now because the edges are cutting off.

 So we decided it might be helpful if we made a template you can use to see what an image would look like on the new round Twitter.
 Just put it over the top of the image you want to use and see how it looks.